Ethernan

 Ethernan (or Ithernan, Etharnan, Itarnan) was a 7th century Scottish martyr and saint.
+The focus of his cultus was the Isle of May.

 Life and death

 Almost nothing is known about Ethernan's life.
 It has been speculated that he may have been a monk of Iona due to his death being mentioned in the Annals of Ulster.
 In 669 the Annals of Ulster record the following entry: Itarnan et Corindu apud Pictores defuncti sunt.
 This has traditionally been translated as "Ethernan and Corindu died among the Picts".
 However, Thomas Clancy has analysed the use of the word "apud" in Hiberno-Latin chronicles and concluded that the correct translation is "Ethernan and Corindu were killed by the Picts", making Ethernan and Corindu both martyrs.
 Clancy also writes that Ethernan and Corindu may have been "Gaels who died in foreign lands, but neither name is well known in Ireland, and both may rather be Pictish".
 He may have been a monk at the Isle of May monastery rather than Iona, since he is thought to be buried in the monastic cemetery there.
 Simon Taylor and Gilbert Márkus speculate in Place-Names of Fife that the name recorded in the annal is a Gaelic translation of an original P-Celtic name.